 13. CLOUD SERVICE

 To the extent that the Customer has concluded or participated in an agreement for the cloud service provided by the Supplier, the TimeMoto General Terms and Conditions, which can be found at ,https://www.timemoto.com/terms-time-plans shall be applicable.
 A data processing agreement as intended in article 28 par.
 3 of the General Data Protection Regulation is also part of this cloud service.
 By concluding an agreement with regards to the cloud service, the Customer also agrees to this processing agreement.

 If one or more of the provisions in the Agreement between the Supplier and the Customer – including these conditions – are void or become legally invalid, the rest of the Agreement will remain in force.
 The parties will consult with one another regarding the provisions which are void or are deemed legally invalid, in order to make a replacement arrangement.

 The obligations between the Supplier and the Customer will be exclusively subject to Dutch law.
 Applicability of the Vienna Sales Convention (CISG) is excluded.

 Correspondence addressed to the Supplier must be sent to TimeMoto, Zoetermeer (2718 SL), Heliumstraat 14, in the Netherlands.

 17.1 The headings above the articles in these terms and conditions only serve as an indication of the subjects to be covered by said articles.
 No rights may be derived from them.

-17.2 The failure by the Supplier to invoke these terms and conditions in any case does not imply a waiver of the right to do so at a later stage or in a subsequent case.
+17.2 The failure by the Supplier to invoke these conditions in any case does not imply a waiver of the right to do so at a later stage or in a subsequent case.

 17.3 Wherever applicable, the word “good” must also be read as “goods”, and vice versa.